 Pick a fruit.
 Any fruit.
 Sorry to break it to you, but it’s loaded with sugar.
 In fact, the type of sugar most commonly found in fruit, fructose, is often called “fruit sugar” on ingredient and nutritional labels.

-If you’re on the low-carb, high-fat keto diet, though, fruit can be one of your biggest enemies.
+If you’re on a low-carb, high-fat keto diet, though, fruit can be one of your biggest enemies.
 Its natural sugars contain an enormous number of “hidden” carbohydrates, and they can quickly sabotage your diet.

 So when you’re on the keto diet, the best advice to remember about fruit is “BE VERY CAREFUL!”